Bow High School: Athletics

 Mike Desilets is Bow School District's Athletic Administrator.
-As of 2022, Bow has won 82 state championships.
+As of 2024, Bow has won 88 state championships.

 The athletic teams participate primarily in NHIAA Division 2 with some teams participating in Division 1 and 3.

 Extracurricular activities

 Bow High School offers an extensive and diverse list of student and staff ran clubs in addition to their Athletic Programs.
 Clubs range from service based clubs such as Interact, Peer Outreach, and NHS, to Language, Arts, STEM, and Special Interests Clubs.

 Student Teal Van Dyck won second place in the national Poetry Out Loud in 2006, earning a $10,000 scholarship.
 Van Dyck was also selected to be one of Bow High School's Granite State Challenge competitors on New Hampshire's PBS station, NHPTV.

+Notable Events

+The school auditorium was the scene for a town hall campaign event by then-Democratic presidential candidate Pete Buttigieg on October 24, 2019.

 The school was the scene of a set piece speech by Bill Clinton on January 8, 2008 in support of Hillary Clinton's 2008 presidential campaign.